Late Georgian Coral Snake Bracelet

 A wonderful piece from the late Georgian period, c1820s.
 This gorgeous bracelet has been made in the design of a snake with a beautiful articulated body and a lovely looking face.
 The bracelet is made entirely from natural coral and has hinges between each of the wonderful 'scales' to ensure there is excellent movement throughout that creates a lifelike effect.
 The face of the snake has a playful quality and his expression is rather friendly with a human style tongue rather than a forked one.
 The head and tail are joined to the side and there is a gold clasp at the end of the neck, testing as 9ct gold, that unfastens to place the bracelet on your wrist.

-The bracelet may have started life without a clasp and with the tail and head not joined to allow you to place the bracelet over your wrist from the side.
-It has been altered over time expertly, perhaps for the sake of security on the wrist, and it now feels very secure when in place.
-It has the feeling of always having been as such, with all pieces being entirely original and nothing replaced.
-A wonderful and rare piece.
+The bracelet likely started life without a clasp and with the tail and head not joined.
+These bracelets normally coiled around the wrist in a row of two or three wraps.
+It has been altered over time expertly, perhaps for the sake of security on the wrist, and it now feels very stable when in place.
+It has the feeling of always having been as such, with a couple of notable joints (see notes below).
+All pieces are entirely original making this a wonderful and rare piece.

 Materials - Coral, 9ct Gold